Some may see that there is no need for a social media strategy definition. Surely it’s obvious what it is!

 The standards, routines, culture and leadership cascade across real-world communications by water coolers and equally across social networks.

 Governance then determines policies, guidelines, processes, and educational resources to guide your relationships and provide consistency for your brand.

 A social media strategy defines the relationships, their value and sets out a plan to harness them to achieve a particular goal or set of goals.

-This view of strategy sees business as part of a wider set of networks that involve social interactions and levels of influence that then determine a businesses capabilities to access resources (e.g. talent, funding…) and organise these to achieve its goals.
+This view of strategy sees business as part of a wider set of networks that involve social interactions and levels of influence that then determine a business’s capabilities to access resources (e.g. talent, funding…) and organize these to achieve its goals.